micahkepe/micahkepe.github.io/blog/content/missing-semester/index.md

 +++
-title = "Biggest Takeaways from The Missing Semester of Your CS Education" date = 2024-05-04 weight = 2
+title = "[2] Biggest Takeaways from The Missing Semester of Your CS Education" date = 2024-05-05

 [taxonomies]
 categories = ["programming"]